 You’ll also learn about their potty and obedience training, pedigree, and more.
 When you’re ready to adopt, you’ll need to participate in a screening.
 The SPIN team wants to know about your family, existing pets, yard, and lifestyle.

 You’ll be matched with the best dog for your circumstances, though if you have a preference, this will be considered strongly.
 The adoption fee at SPIN is $500 unless you adopt a senior.
-Older dogs will require a $450 adoption fee.
+Older dogs will only require a $450 adoption fee.

 Kijiji is a Canadian classifieds site that allows dog owners, shelters, and breeders to list dogs for sale.
 Poodles are frequently available on Kijiji, so why not try your local search today?
 You can search “Poodle” within the Ontario parameters, and you’ll be presented with a list of available puppies, dogs, and seniors.